brlin-tw/pdf-toc-to-gfm-tasklist/README.md

 * A recent version of [PyPDF2](https://pypi.org/project/PyPDF2/)
   The python library for operating the input PDF file, currently only tested on version 2.12.

+## Usage

+The following usage instructions assumes you are using a Unix-like operating system, instructions may not fully apply to other operating systems.

+1. Download the release package from [the project's Releases page](https://gitlab.com/brlin/pdf-toc-to-gfm-tasklist/-/releases)
+1. Extract the release package
+1. Edit [the pdf-toc-to-gfm-tasklist.py Python program](pdf-toc-to-gfm-tasklist.py) using a text editor, edit [the `open()` call](https://gitlab.com/brlin/pdf-toc-to-gfm-tasklist/-/blob/da4e5abc1ad5be7c7a8e0a9824a1c4d18beef764/pdf-toc-to-gfm-tasklist.py#L29) to load the correct input PDF file to extract ToC from and save the file
+1. Launch a text terminal application
+1. Run the following command(with all the placeholder texts replaced) to switch the working directory to the extracted release package directory:

+    ```bash
+    cd /path/to/pdf-toc-to-gfm-tasklist-X.Y.Z
+    ```

+1. Run the following command to execute the ToC extraction utility, the converted ToC Markdown tasklist markup will be printed to the standard output device:

+    ```bash
+    ./pdf-toc-to-gfm-tasklist.py
+    ```

+   You may also use the I/O redirection functionality of your shell(e.g. Bash) to write the output to a file:

+    ```bash
+    ./pdf-toc-to-gfm-tasklist.py > toc.md
+    ```

+   Note that the I/O redirection syntax may be different for different shells, refer their user manual for more information.

+Have fun!

 ## References

 This section documents the third-party resources that this project has referenced: